 Single parent families – some facts and figures:

-- There are around 1.8 million single parents in the UK
+- There are around 1.8 million single parents in the UK, making up a quarter of families with dependent children

 - Less than one per cent of single parents are teenagers

-- Just under three million children live in single parent families
+- Just under 3 million children live in single parent families

 - 44 per cent of children living in lone-parent families are in poverty